 This amazing historic center - on the Avenue of Volcanoes on the Andes - vibrates with the joy of these remarkable, gentle people.

 How do I know?
 I've been:

-The whole colonial center bursts into a walker's paradise on Sundays, and pedestrians rule, well almost.
-Just watch out for the bikes whisking through!
-Always look out for cars, though... always... because exceptions happen, seems like more and more.
+The whole colonial center bursts into a walker's paradise on Sundays, and pedestrians rule, or at least they used to.
+Watch out for the bikes whisking through AND always look out for cars and motorcycles ... yes, always... because exceptions happen, seems like more and more.

 Church bells echo invitingly throughout the historic center every morning beckoning the faithful to Mass.

 The Presidential Palace sprawls on the famous Calle de Las Siete Cruces.
 President Gabriel Garcia Moreno himself named this street.
 Later, the name of Garcia Moreno Street took over in honor of the martyred president.
 Now, the name reigns.

 In 1873 a bishop and Garcia Moreno consecrated Ecuador to the Sacred Heart of Jesus in the Cathedral.
 The president created a following as a peacemaker through his deeply religious convictions and subsequent results in the name of peace.

 A year later, a succession of bullets stopped him because of his unwavering faith... assassinating him upon leaving the Cathedral after adoring the Lord for several hours - just steps away from the door to the Presidental Palace...WOW!

 Blue letters on a plaque on the wall of the palace mark in Spanish where it happened...where the assassinated president fell to the sidewalk below.